PowerDNS/pdns/pdns/recursordist/rec-rust-lib/docs-new-preamble-in.rst

            forwarders:
            - '::2'

-   The result will *not* be a a single forward with two IP addresses, but two entries for ``example.net``.
+   The result will *not* be a single forward with two IP addresses, but two entries for ``example.net``.
    It depends on the specific setting how the sequence is processed and interpreted further.

 Description of YAML syntax for structured types